PATRIOT Missile Defense WMI C2

 The Problem

-Warfighters need to make high-stakes decisions quickly and accurately.
+Warfighters must make high-stakes decisions quickly and accurately.
 With noisier skies, this is more important than ever.

 The hardware is capable, but the legacy software handicapped operators.
-Data volume is large and growing each year — kinematic data and otherwise.
+Tognazzini calls this the efficiency of the user — optimize for the operator’s productivity, not the system’s.
+Here the stakes made it literal: operator inefficiency wasn’t frustrating, it was operationally dangerous.
+Data volume is large and growing each year — kinematic data foremost.

 The challenge: empower SAM operators to make high-stakes decisions swiftly, accurately, and confidently.